tomasliubinas/LtUpvoteBundle/README.md

     }
 })
 ```
+                                                                                                                                                                                                                                                                                                                                                                                                                    xx                                                                                                                                                                                                                                                                                                                                                                                                        x
+`even.detail` data object holds the following properties: x

 ## License

-This bundle is under the MIT license.
+This bundle is under the MIT licens                                                    e.
 See the complete license in [LICENSE](LICENSE) file.